CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 !!!
 Note
 If you loose or forget the password you will be unable to decrypt the files.
 Do not share your private key and your password.
+Do not share your private key publicly.

+!!!
+Note: the Crypt4GH application will automatically load your private key the next time you will access it /open it.
+You don’t need to generate new key pairs each time you open the application.

+**Step2**
+Click on _Load my private key_ button and select your private key (example_crypt4gh.key) and then click on _Open_ The tool will show the …..